 EphemerAl

-EphemerAl is a lightweight, open-source web interface for interacting with Google’s Gemma 3 LLM locally on your hardware.
+EphemerAl is a lightweight, open-source web interface (user-facing brand: EphemerAI) for interacting with local LLMs on your hardware via Ollama.
 I designed it for my day job to help keep our team’s sensitive info off cloud services, and to provide a modern AI experience to staff without the per-user cost required to achieve equivalent capabilities online.
-All responses are generated by Gemma 3 (12b or 27b), and enhanced by any documents, images, or queries you attach during a conversation.
-Gemma 3 4b will work if you’re hardware limited and want to try it out, but I found it was more Ai than AI.
+The repository now targets Qwen3.6-35B-A3B through a stable local alias (ephemeral-default) that you create from qwen3.6:35b-a3b, and can still be retargeted to other models by changing one environment variable (LLM_MODEL_NAME).

 While it wasn’t built for broad distribution, I’m sharing this generalized version in case it helps others looking for a local-only, account-free, multimodal LLM interface. . . whether to provide an operational tool, a staff learning environment, or bragging rights when friends visit on your home network.

-A screenshot of EphemerAl, a Docker-based self-hosted AI assistant for local LLM document Q&A and image analysis using Ollama
+A screenshot of EphemerAl, a self-hosted AI assistant for local document Q&A and image analysis using Ollama

 Core Features